 - Table, which is the tabular display of the layer.
 This is unique by drawing.

 - Labels, which are the dynamic labels of a field displayed on the map.
-You can create as many layers of labels as you like, they are nested in the drawing and can also be unlinked.
+You can create as many layers of labels as you want, they are nested in the drawing and can also be unlinked.

 Additionally you can upload images as I have done with the corner shield and also Linked Excel tables As I have done with the blue box at the bottom.